davehague/audapolis/doc/feat/phase2_diarization_upgrade.md

 Current Context:
 - Step 2.4 created advanced PyannoteDiarizer with overlapping speech detection
-- Existing PyDiar system still needs to work for fallback scenarios
+- PyDiar system will be replaced by Pyannote
 - Need unified interface similar to TranscriptionEngine from Phase 1
 - Should handle authentication failures, model unavailability, etc.